cfeenstra67/multirunner/README.md

 ```
 the context manager yielding a generator is a bit clunky syntactically, but in this case a regular generator isn't sufficient to make sure the necessary cleanup is done regardless of whether the generator is exhausted.

+Notably the `runner` has an attribute `stats`.
+This is an object that collects analytics about the child processes being run.
+The `average_stats()` method of this object can be used to retrieve average statistics about memory and cpu usage of the child processes.
+By default it returns the averages per pid--pass `per_pid=False` to this method to retrieve overall averages.

 ## CLI

 The `JobRunner` functionality can also be accessed through the CLI.
 Specs are provided as files, either YAML or JSON.
 The data stream can either be provided as a file or through stdin, where each line is a JSON object.
 A spec file might look like: